Downend School: About

 The school has four houses: Carpenter (green), Brunel (red), Grace (blue) and Muller (yellow), each named after a different famous person from Bristol.
-Students are sorted into these house somewhat at random, though some allowance is made for siblings and friendships.
-Each house has house captains, which can consist of four house captains or two house and two vice.
-Generally these are two girls and two boys.
-The house is shown via the tie that each student wears, which has three stripes repeating down it, one thin white stripe, one thick navy stripe and one medium stripe which is the house colour.
+Students are sorted into these houses somewhat at random, though some allowance is made for siblings and friendships.
+Each house has house captains, which can consist of four house captains or two houses and two vices.
+Generally, these are two girls and two boys.
+The house is shown via the tie that each student wears, which has three stripes repeating down it, one thin white stripe, one thick navy stripe, and one medium stripe, which is the house colour.
 There is also the school logo on the tie (a shield with small images representing the houses).

-In addition to the tie, the uniform consists of a navy blazer, the school logo situated on a pocket on the left.
+In addition to the tie, the uniform consists of a navy blazer and the school logo situated in a pocket on the left.
 A white shirt is worn, along with dark grey tailored trousers and black leather shoes.
 There is also the option of wearing a dark grey skirt instead of trousers.

-Facilities

-The school is accessed through three sets of two gates, at the front, back and side of the school.
-Students, when entering and exiting the school, must pass through both gates.

-The exception to this is at the front gates, in which visitors (and late students) may enter through the reception, and the sixth form, which is entered by passing only through the first front gate.
-The reason for these double gates is so that the inner gates can be closed to keep students in, while visitors are still able to enter and exit through the outer gates.

-The school has several buildings, each containing different departments.

-To the back it has several sports facilities, including a sports hall and several sports courts.
-The sports hall complex is run by the Circadian Trust.

-In roughly the middle, there is a canteen, and just behind it is a major classroom block, which includes Maths, English and DT (design and technology).

-To the left of the canteen are the science labs.
-The fire assembly point is behind the science block on the aforementioned courts.

-At the front of the school, there is a building complex containing humanities, languages, and business classrooms as well as containing the administrative facilities.

-Further included in this complex is the main hall and the gym, which are used for special occasions like open days, examinations and, in the 2019-(?)
-Coronavirus pandemic, for viral testing and vaccination.

-To the far left of the school is the drama hall, where one of the three sets of gates are located.